Syed-jarrar-haider-kazmi/FSWD-Project-Shopping-website-/README.md

 # FSWD-Project-Shopping-website-
-The prosal of the website has been attached
+The proposal of the website has been attached